alumik/common-crawl-downloader/README.md

 retry_interval = 300
 ```

-Please **do not** modify the default config file directly.
-You can create your `local.conf` under the `configs` folder and add the entries you want to modify in it.
+**Do not** modify the default config file directly.
+You can create your own `local.conf` under the `configs` folder and add modified entries in it.

 An example of a valid local config file: